 Maybe you’ve never noticed this.
 Much of our everyday language downplays it, partly because it’s unsettling.
 We’re more comfortable with constant-things-plus-constant-properties.
 Many sciences ignore this, because they tend to limit themselves to what can be tracked—recurrent patterns abstracted from this uncontainable flow.
 But once you start to notice reality’s uncontainable flow, it becomes undeniable.
 We experience this before we even think about employing the humanly established methods of science or even logic, or the everyday categories of changeless properties attached in some inexplicable way to changeless things.
 Every experience, every thing or property experienced, flows faster than we can track.
 It can take a lifetime to appreciate the implications of this, and much of my spirituality is devoted to that.
-(Buddhists, by the way, have for centuries formed their own spirituality around insights like these.
+(Buddhists, I repeat, have for centuries formed their own spirituality around insights like these.
 But process thought is mostly a Western movement more open to some sort of God-talk than much of Buddhism cares to be.)

 When all things and persons are seen as flowing, uncontainable patterns in the uncontainable flow of reality as such, it’s easy to see how intimately dialogical relationships with the the uniquely all-inclusive reality (and with everything else along the way) are available to each of us.
 We’re all flowing uncontainably in the uncontainable flow of reality as such.

 This makes oral cultures’ tendency to personify the forces in their surroundings look more insightful than moderns have tended to assume, because we all share so much liveliness in common even in our differences.
 The differences are as real and as great as we need them to be, but still somewhat relative.
 What we call lifeless or lively, mindless or mindful, impersonal, personal or interpersonal, becomes partly a matter of convention, of how we choose to see others—as competitors only, or as potential neighbors of endless variety.